Skip to main content

 Create a new deployment and generate configuration:

-uvx runlayer deploy init --secret <admin-key> --host <runlayer-url>
+uvx runlayer deploy init --host <runlayer-url>

 This creates a deployment in the backend and generates a runlayer.yaml template with your deployment ID.
+You can also pick a custom icon for the deployment during creation or update it later from the deployment settings dialog.

 Configure Service